Comprehensive Summary of the ACCA vs CA course

 CA Pass Rate

-The passing percentage in CA is low as compared to ACCA.
+- The passing percentage for CA is low as compared to ACCA.
 It comes around 10-20% in every group of exams taken by the students, especially in India.
-In general, the course CA is regarded as highly intensive.
+In general, the CA course is regarded as highly intensive.

 ACCA Pass Rate

-CA has a great reputation in India, providing excellent career opportunities in Indian taxation, law, and auditing.
+CA has an impressive reputation in India, providing excellent career opportunities in Indian taxation, law, and auditing.
 ACCA is increasingly popular among the majority of MNCs because of international standards like IFRS.
-CA is apt for Indian roles; otherwise, ACCA is more suitable for global organizations that are based in India.
+CA is apt for Indian roles; otherwise, ACCA is more suitable for global organisations that are based in India.

-CA vs ACCA – Which is a Better Career in Abroad?
+CA vs ACCA: Which Is a Better Career Abroad?

 ACCA is accredited in more than 180 countries, which makes it an ideal choice for international job prospects.
 The Indian CA is relatively based on local law.
 Hence, restricting its immediate value outside the country without further credentials.
 ACCA is preferred for individuals looking to chase an international career.

-CA will be more helpful for the roles in Indian firms.
+CA will be more helpful for roles in Indian firms.
 As it furnishes knowledge of taxation and financial systems existing locally.
-However, ACCA would be more beneficial for individuals who wish to get international roles or work with MNCs.
-Because of the global recognition and its focus on IFRS will add advantages to their resume.
+However, ACCA would be more beneficial for individuals who wish to have international roles or work with MNCs.
+Because of the global recognition, and its focus on IFRS will add advantages to their resume.

-Both the courses are a good foundation course in accounting and finance.
+Both courses are amazing foundation courses in accounting and finance.
 CA suits freshers to work in the Indian financial sector.
 Whereas ACCA trains freshers for multinational company jobs in global markets.
 Both have excellent career opportunities based on the goals for which one is selecting a career.

 To become an ACCA (Association of Chartered Certified Accountants) in India, follow these steps: